 “I don’t want a seat at the table.
 I want the table,” James Ballentine told a conference of bankers.

 “Piece by piece, Wall Street has gone to the agencies, gone to the courts, and gone to Congress to dismantle the protections we put in place,” Brown said.
 “The drumbeat is constant.
 They always want a new exemption, or a new, weaker standard, or a new tax break.
 And they are about to get it.”

-International President Lonnie R. Stephenson urged IBEW members to call their senators at (202) 224-3121 and demand that elected officials put working families ahead of big bank special interests.
+International President Lonnie R. Stephenson urges IBEW members to call their senators and representatives at (202) 224-3121, the U.S. Capitol, or contact their home offices to demand they put working families ahead of big banks’ special interests.